-Letter to Future You - Write a letter to your future self, you are expected to address the following: (1) Explain the incident, and what led up to it.
-(2) What decisions/behaviors have you made that led to the incident?
-(3) What impact did this incident have on you as well as the surrounding community?
-(4) Include your values, feelings and hopes for your future.
-(5) What do you want your future behavior to look like?
+Letter to Future You - Write a letter to your future self, you are expected to address the following:

+- (1) Explain the incident, and what led up to it. - (2) What decisions/behaviors have you made that led to the incident? - (3) What impact did this incident have on you as well as the surrounding community? - (4) Include your values, feelings and hopes for your future. - (5) What do you want your future behavior to look like and what will you do to meet these goals?
 Discuss any changes you need to make to achieve your goals.
 You can write this letter using www.futureme.org.

 This letter may not be used to justify your actions or evaluate the actions of others.
 This letter should be no less than 250 words, typed, double-spaced, utilize appropriate grammar, language and spelling.

-Domain(s): Cognitive Complexity, Intrapersonal Competence, Civic Engagement
+Boyer's Principle(s): Disciplined, Caring Domain(s): Cognitive Complexity, Intrapersonal Competence, Civic Engagement